The Little Clown that became famous…

 This 1933 film features a remarkable example of rotoscoping in which Koko appears to channel the signature dance moves of jazz great Cab Calloway as he sings and performs St. James Infirmary.

-What makes this amazing feat of animation even more impressive is the fact that it was all done by one animator!
+What makes this amazing feat of animation even more impressive is the fact that it was all done by one animator.
 While several animators were typically assigned to a single film, long time Fleischer animator Roland (‘Doc’) Crandall was offered the opportunity to animate Snow White in its entirety as a gift honoring his many contributions to the work of Fleischer Studios.

 Fun Fact 2

-• In 1949, Koko made a short appearance in color, as a toy in the cartoon “Toys Will be Toys,” made by Famous Studios.
+• In 1949, Koko made a short appearance, as a toy, in the cartoon Toys Will be Toys, made by Famous Studios.

-• In 1955, Koko was introduced to a whole new generation of fans when many of the original Koko films were re-packaged for use on TV.
+• In 1955, Koko was introduced to a new generation of fans when many of the original Koko films were re-packaged for use on TV.

 • In the early 1960s former Fleischer animators Hal Seegar and Myron Waldman worked with Max to create a completely new made-for-TV ‘Out of the Inkwell’ series.
 One hundred episodes were made starring Koko, a new sidekick Kokonut, girlfriend Kokette, and a villain: Mean Moe.
 Koko’s voice was by voice artist Larry Storch.

 • In 1989 Koko appeared in the made for TV cartoon special, Betty Boop’s Hollywood Mystery.
 Set in the 1930s, this half hour color special featured all of the old Fleischer characters, including Betty, Bimbo and Koko.
-Fittingly, it was done in a style that reflects the original Fleischer cel animation.